Charlie195/Pinyin-Generator/README.md

 # Pinyin-Generator
-Chrome extensions to generate pinyin for Chinese character
+Chrome extensions to generate pinyin for a selected Chinese character